 It’s hard to believe it, but the holiday season is once again upon us, which means that it is also an ideal time for a “holiday reality check.”
 If you have not seen your aging parents in quite a while, now is a great time to examine how they are doing and to take any necessary steps to ensure their safety.
 With the pandemic, long distances separating families for much of the year or frenzied lifestyles, subtle (or not-so-subtle) indicators can quite easily be overlooked.
-Keep a lookout when it comes to the following older adult safety indications which may signal additional care is required, and be aware that looking for warning signs is not for the purpose of critique or judgment; it is a check for wellbeing, wellness, and safety.
+Keep a lookout when it comes to the following senior safety indications which may signal additional care is required, and be aware that looking for warning signs is not for the purpose of critique or judgment; it is a check for wellbeing, wellness, and safety.

 Physical appearance: An unusually disheveled appearance of an older adult may be discovered during a holiday visit.
 Failing to stay up with daily hygiene routines such as brushing teeth, bathing, and other basic grooming may indicate health concerns such as dementia, depression, or physical impairments.
 Check to see if clothes are clean and if the individual seems to be keeping up with good grooming habits.